Telespielstube/imagineer/README.md

 15. NumPy [https://numpy.org]

 ### Figures
-Figure 1: Output of a training run with the SGD optimizer.</br>
+Figure 1: Graph of all nodes in the robot application.</br>
-Figure 2: Graph of all nodes in the robot application.
+Figure 2: Output of the complete training run and validation with the SGD optimizer.